anthinh123/flash-card-learning-kmm/README.md

 # flash-card-learning-kmm
-a KMM projetc for mobile client
+a KMM project for mobile client